Difference Between Visual Communication and Non-Verbal Communication

 What is Non-Verbal Communication?

-Non-verbal communication is communicating with voice, sight, body language, tone, proximity, excluding words’ involvement.
+Non-verbal communication is communicating with voice, sight, body language, tone, and proximity, excluding words’ involvement.

 At places where you are judged for your communication skills, they notice your non-verbal communication as much as they see your verbal communication.

-One has to concentrate and learn to enhance their non-verbal communication to ensure they create good impressions in others’ minds.
+One has to concentrate and learn to enhance non-verbal communication to ensure one creates good impressions in others’ minds.

-The reason why non-verbal communication is paid more attention is it conveys both international and non-intentional behavior of an individual, and that is the exact reason why interviewers, recruiters notice and use this to pick out the suitable candidates for their organization.
+The reason why non-verbal communication is paid more attention to is that it conveys both international and non-intentional behaviour of an individual, which is why interviewers and recruiters notice and use this to pick out suitable candidates for their organization.

-Even in business communications and partnerships, this can significantly bring you tons of opportunities and take them away from you if you aren’t conscious enough.
+Even in business communications and partnerships, this can significantly bring you many opportunities and take them away if you aren’t conscious enough.

 Though people can seem to hide or not express exactly how they feel, though they would not tell you the truth, whereas the gesture, expression, and non-verbal factors will, however, reveal the truth, the tone of a person’s voice also conveys more emotion and truth than their words.

-For example, when you smile and nod attentively, the speaker would be interested.
+For example, the speaker will be interested when you smile and nod attentively.
 When you give curt replies or shrug, the speaker will lose enthusiasm.
 This is how non-verbal communication is perceived.

 Non-Verbal Communication